 Office Space and Serviced Offices in Fenchurch Street

-One of the many areas which make up the popular business destination known as the City of London, Fenchurch Street is a location associated with finance, insurers and underwriters.
-One of the most famous companies working on this road is Lloyds of London who are housed within a very striking futuristic building making its mark in the stunning skyline.
-Innovative high rise buildings are a common sight along Fenchurch Street with no. 20 being an especially iconic building nicknamed the Walkie-Talkie.
-This structure provides an amazing selection of grade ‘A’ office space for its clients.
-These structures also provide incomparable views across London and many are specifically designed to maximise heat and light for the comfort of those working within.
-Interiors are generally of a very high standard with the latest facilities and tech installed in Fenchurch Street serviced offices.
+Looking to rent serviced office space in Fenchurch Street in Central London?
+One of the many areas which make up the popular business destination known as the City of London (or simply, “the City”), Fenchurch Street is a location associated with finance, insurers and underwriters.
+One of the most famous companies working on this road is Lloyds of London, who are housed within a very striking futuristic building, making its mark in the stunning skyline.
+Innovative high rise buildings are a common sight along Fenchurch Street, with no. 20 being an especially iconic building nicknamed the Walkie-Talkie.
+This structure provides an amazing selection of grade ‘A’ office space to rent for its clients.
+These structures also provide incomparable views across London, and many are specifically designed to maximise heat and light for the comfort of those working within.
+Interiors are generally of a very high standard, with the latest facilities and tech installed in Fenchurch Street serviced offices.

 Fenchurch is a well-known road in London, extending from the heart of the City out to Aldgate, which has seen some impressive redevelopment recently.
 Sitting just a stone’s throw from Bank the location is a great alternative for financial companies.
 Attracting creative businesses from the East in recent times, Fenchurch Street has a diverse and vibrant community.